 Leader:Joel Botai Researchers: Ludwig Combrinck, V. Sivakumar, Philemon Tsela, Fritz van der Merwe, Konrad Wessels Students:Cilence Munghemezulu, MC Botai, M Tsefaye, M Nikola, L Simpson, A Mussa, Erika Pretorius, Scope:

-The shape, gravity field & rotation of the Earth (the pillars of geodesy) are affected by mass transport and redistribution in the earth system (atmosphere, hydrosphere, lithosphere, cryosphere and the interior of the solid earth).
+The shape, gravity field and rotation of the Earth (the pillars of geodesy) are affected by mass transport and redistribution in the earth system (atmosphere, hydrosphere, lithosphere, cryosphere and the interior of the solid earth).
 In order to better understand the earth system processes and investigate mass transport associated with geodynamics, natural hazards and even climate change, a system that is capable of continuous measurement and monitoring small changes (characterising the inherent earth system processes) with unprecedented spatial-temporal resolution and accuracy is required.
 To this end, space geodetic techniques such as Very Long Baseline Interferometry (VLBI), Satellite Laser Ranging (SLR), Global Navigation Satellite Systems (GNSS), Interferometry Syntetic Aparture Radar (InSAR), Satellite Gravimetry (e.g., CHAMP/GRACE/GOCE) and Radio Occultation (RO) have demonstrated such capability.
 The space geodesy focus group at CGIS conducts geodetic, geophysical and atmospheric research through the use of various data products derived space geodetic techniques and other fields that rely on space geodesy for their observations in collaboration with national and international research groups.

 Spatial data infrastructures